 Year one focuses on key themes to give you a rigorous and analytical grounding in the techniques and frameworks of global general management.

 Year two develops your individual goals.
 Through a diverse choice of electives that reflect the breadth of our faculty's thought leadership, you can broaden or specialise your learning.

 Throughout your MBA experience, you will encounter different career options, potential employers and world-class recruiters.
-To help you nail that key position after you complete your MBA, Career Services offers one-to-one, group and online training and guidance to help you develop your skills.
+To help you nail that key position after you complete your MBA, Career Centre offers one-to-one, group and online training and guidance to help you develop your skills.